beliven-nico-moro/fullstack-senior-exercise/README.md

 Email: test@test.com
 Password: password

-2. Use this command for start broadcasting:
+3. Use this command for start broadcasting:
 ````
 php artisan reverb:start
 ````

-3. Use this command for starting the queue:
+4. Use this command for starting the queue:
 ````
 php artisan queue:work
 ````

-4. Finally use this command to start the game:
+5. Finally use this command to start the game:
 ````
 npm run dev
 ````

+Now in your browser you can access the website from http://fullstack-senior-exercise.test/.

+___
+## Notable errors or defects
+1. Hamburger menu from the exercise text is missing
+2. Hiring an employee from HR page do not refresh HR employees list (delete an employee does)